gretkierewicz/dissertation/README.md

 - Extending customization to Positions and Employees lists
 - Correction to tests for Degrees, Positions, Employees
 - Minor cleanup in urls before using nested routers
+- Changing naming of some serializer for better readability

 To be done: